PlayForm/Compress/README.md

 };
 ```

+### File Filtering

-#### You can provide a filter to exclude files in your build.
-A filter can be an array of regexes or a single match.
-You can use functions, as well to match on file names.
+You can filter files to exclude specific ones from compression.
+A filter can be
+an array of regular expressions or a single match.
+You can also use functions to
+match on file names:

 **`astro.config.ts`**